Luxembourg City · Operators

 What this work does not include.

 No legal services.
 No SA, Sarl, SCSp, or US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Luxembourg-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Luxembourg-US tax-treaty evaluation.
 No US banking introductions.
 No fiduciary services.
 No CSSF navigation, AIFM authorisation, UCITS work, depositary licensing, or fund-services regulatory work.
 No US adviser registration, SEC or CFTC work.
 No regulatory licensing, FDA submissions, EMA conformity, or US securities work.
 No IP filing.
 No contract drafting.
 No US recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.
 No satellite-spectrum coordination, ITU work, or aviation registration counsel.
 No CFIUS or FOCI navigation.

 Frequently asked.